Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Properties, interpretation and examples

-\section{A probabilistic interpretation of GFBs}
+\subsection{A probabilistic interpretation of GFBs}

+Our analysis is based on the lazy filter bank from \autoref{fig_lazy_2chan}.
 Assume that $\xv$ is a zero mean Gaussian vector with covariance matrix $\Sigmam$, and select $\Mm =\Sigmam^{-1}$ as the variation operator.
 We will show that $\Zm$ given by \eqref{eq_fundamental_matrix_folding} is the matrix that produces high pass coefficients $\Zm \xv$ with the least norm, hence $\Zm$ solves

 where $\Ac$ and $\Bc = \Vc\setminus \Ac$ are fixed, and $\Cm$ is the high pass filter of the lazy two channel filter bank from \autoref{fig_lazy_2chan}.
 Later we study properties of the tree structured iterated lazy filter bank, and provide an alternative probabilistic perspective on its orthogonality.
 We can reduce \eqref{eq_optimality_Z} to the equivalent problem